 The Annex Accommodations in Point Richmond is proud to be awarded the world's most outstanding vacation rental for the year 2013.

-~The Cottage will not be available until 2018 or until further notice.
-Check here in late 2017.
+~The Cottage will not be available until Summer 2018 or until further notice.
+Check here in June 2018.
 Thank you.~

 The Annex Cottage is a one bedroom/one bathroom furnished home nestled under a live oak tree and is rented by the month.
 A California native plant garden separates it from the activity of the street.
 When looking out a window, you feel you are in a private oasis.
 It accommodates two people easily.
 And there is a full size sofa bed in the living area for that occasional extra person.
 You enter The Cottage through a porch where you can sit and view a lemon tree and gardens.
 Inside there are skylights and tiled floors.
 On the property is a parking pad for one car.

 The dining table seats two people comfortably and can be positioned under each of two pendant lights, depending on your needs.
 The kitchen area has full size appliances including a gas stove, refrigerator, and microwave.
 Dishes, pots and pans, utensils, toaster, coffee maker and everything else you need are supplied.
 Need an ice cream scoop or a pizza cutter?
 Only drink tea in china cups?
 We’ve even purchased some items abroad that we found useful but not available in the U.S. What we hadn’t thought of our first guests had, and now those items are provided, too.
 To get you started there are condiments, herbs and spices, and much more.